cpplain/launch-school-core-curriculum/rb101/lesson-1-notes.md

 ## Exercises: Small Problems

 - [Small Problem Exercises][small-problem]
-- Concurrently work through the “Small Problems” exercises from the Exercises tab
+- Concurrently work through the "Small Problems" exercises from the Exercises tab
 - Complete all easy and medium exercises as preparation for first interview
 - Recommend 20 exercises after each lesson to spread work out
 - May want to spread exercises out over several days